sa-ne/servicemesh-demos/use-cases/smesh-with-vms/README.md

 Label all ManagedClusters except the local cluster
  `for mc in $(oc get managedclusters -A -o name | grep -v "local-cluster");do oc label $mc demo-usage=smesh-demo-clusters --overwrite=true;done`

-4 Confirm clusters are pressent in Openshift Gitops either via the UI or CLI.
+4 Confirm clusters are present in Openshift Gitops either via the UI or CLI.
 See ./templates/generate-smcp.sh script for sample.

 ```bash
 export ARGOCD_USERNAME=admin